What Is A Visual Memory And How Does It Affect Us?

-If someone has a poor visual memory, the person may use other forms of learning to recall the memory.
-Some people may use auditory memory, which involves sounding the memory out.
-For example, when you're trying to spell something, you may hear the letters in your head.
-With that said, auditory memory isn't as good as visual memory, so someone with poor visual memory can't substitute it entirely.
-If someone has auditory skills that are poor, they will replace them with visual skills that are much better.
-Our brains try to figure out the best ways to learn, and it may require a whole skill set of different ways to learn.
+Someone with a poor visual memory may use other forms of memory to compensate.
+Some people may use auditory memory, which involves “sounding the memory out.”
+For example, when you're trying to spell something, you may hear the letters in your head instead of seeing the visual information.
+Auditory memory isn't as effective as visual memory, so someone with poor visual memory can't substitute it entirely.
+On the other hand, if someone has poor auditory skills, they will substitute visual skills that are much better.

 Fun Facts About Visual Memory

 Visual memory is similar to spatial memory, which involves us recording the space around us.
-However, visual memory, for the most part, means that you are looking at objects and not a particular space.
-It's also related a bit to something called visual form constancy.
-This is when your mind can make an image, manipulate it, and learn different outcomes.
-This is mostly used for 3D objects that we can visualize and rotate.
+However, visual memory, for the most part, means that you are looking at the objects in your environment rather than the space.
+Visual memory is also related to something called visual form constancy.
+This refers to your mind’s ability to create an image, manipulate that image, and imagine the various outcomes.
+This process is mostly used for 3D objects that we can rotate in our minds.

 How To Enhance Visual Memory

 The I-Spy Game

 Everyone knows about the I-Spy game.
-Maybe you've played it for fun during a road trip, or had a book with the game in it.
-It's quite fun, and a good way to boost your visual memory.
-Look around in the environment for an object.
-Then, describe it.
+Maybe you've played it for fun during a road trip when you were a child, or just while walking down the street.
+It's fun, and it’s a good way to boost your visual memory.
+Look around in the environment and find an object.
+Then describe it.
 The person must digest the world around them and look for anything that matches the description of the object.
 The more obscure, the better.

-This is a game that can play in different ways.
+This game can be played in different ways.
 There are activity books and games online where you're shown two similar pictures.
 However, these pictures have minor differences that you must find.
-For example, if it's a photo of two trees, there may be different amounts of branches.
-The What's Different game usually lists how many differences there are, making it easy to write them down.
+For example, if the picture shows two trees, each may have a different number of branches.
+The What's Different game usually lists how many differences there are, making it easy to know when you’ve found them all.